Anaesthesia - post-operative management of ex-premature infants and full-term neonates having anaesthesia

 There needs to be clear, early communication between surgeon, anaesthetist, and if applicable, neonatologist/intensivist with regard to the timing and nature of a procedure, and the clinical condition of the patient, so that appropriate post-operative care arrangements can be made at the time of booking.
 Patients from NICU and PICU will return to the respective unit for post-operative care.
 A transfer team from NICU will accompany the infant to and from Starship Operating Rooms (OR).

 All ex-premature infants less than 58 weeks PCA and full term infants less than 44 weeks PCA must be continuously monitored for apnoea and bradycardia for at least 12 hours following anaesthesia of any type.
 Monitoring must be continued for 12 hours after any episode of apnoea or bradycardia, and should include pulse oximetry, heart rate, and apnoea alarm.

 The post-operative care facility most suitable for a particular infant will depend on PCA, clinical condition, and nature of the procedure.
 All patients, with the exception of intubated patients for admission to PICU or NICU, will transfer from the OR to PACU (refer to PACU discharge criteria).

-Ex-premature infants 44-58 weeks PCA with a good post natal history but who are having major or prolonged surgery, or who require opioid or epidural analgesia, should be admitted to the high dependency area on Ward 24B.
+Ex-premature infants 44-58 weeks PCA with a good post natal history but who are having major or prolonged surgery, or who require opioid or epidural analgesia, should be admitted to the high dependency on PICU.